- Online Education – Information to help you transition to online learning.

 - Lot 14 near Academy of the Canyons / University Center

 - Lot 15 near TLC

 Our Peer Advising Program staffed by College of the Canyons students is available to help.
-We have many ways to connect beyond email, including Zoom meeting sessions and Google Hangout.
+We have many ways to connect beyond email, including Zoom meetings and Google Hangouts.

 For help with Canvas, please visit the Online Education website for video tutorials, tips and tricks.
 You can also email email@example.com.

 The Library's website has resources for:

 - Receiving reference support via Zoom, chat and email

 - Learning how to use remote Library services and conduct research